-A few weeks ago I ran across a phrase that grabbed my attention in Judges 5:7.
-In that text Deborah calls herself "a mother in Israel."
+There's an interesting phrase in Judges 5:7.
+Deborah calls herself "a mother in Israel."
 In the fuller context she said, "Village life in Israel ceased, ceased until I, Deborah, arose, arose a mother in Israel."

-That's interesting.
-There's no mention in the Bible that Deborah had biological children-she may have, but it doesn't say.
-What she herself said is that she arose, in other words, in the providence of God she stepped into the national spotlight and became a mother to her nation Israel.
+That's significant.
+There's no mention in the Bible that Deborah had biological children.
+She may have, but it doesn't say.
+What she herself said is that she arose, that